holoviz/panel/doc/tutorials/basic/style.md

 Try changing the `background-color` from `pink` to `lightgray`.

 :::{note}
-While `stylesheets` are relatively straightforward to use (just ask chatGPT for help), using `stylesheets` sometimes requires a deeper knowledge of CSS, shadow DOM, and Bokeh/Panel internals.
+While `stylesheets` are relatively straightforward to use (just ask chatGPT for help), using `stylesheets` sometimes requires a deeper investigation of *shadow DOM* and Bokeh/Panel implementation details.

 Learn more about `stylesheets` in the [Apply CSS](../../how_to/styling/apply_css.md) how-to guide.
 :::

 ## Recap

-We have finetuned the style of a Panel component with [*css*](https://www.w3schools.com/css/) `styles` (container) and `stylesheets` (contents).
+We can finetune the style of our Panel components with [*css*](https://www.w3schools.com/css/):

+- Use `styles` to style the *outer container*.
+- Use `stylesheets` to style the *inner contents of the container*.

+This will ensure our wind turbine data apps are both aesthetically pleasing and user-friendly.

 ## Resources